Legion-Team/legion-protocol-contracts/README.md

 1. **Active Investment Period**: The stage where whitelisted users invest capital and investments are accepted.
 2. **Refund Period**: This stage is required by the MiCA regulation, where users can receive a refund if they decide.
 In the case of a pre-liquid sale, the refund period is counted individually for each investor.
 3. **Capital Withdrawal**: Once a refund period for an investor is over, projects are allowed to withdraw the raised capital from this investor.
-4. **Token Claims**: After the TGE details are published by Legion and tokens are supplied by the project, investors are allowed to claim their tokens into the vesting contract deployed for them.
+4. **Claim Period**: After the TGE details are published by Legion and tokens are supplied by the project, investors are allowed to claim their tokens into the vesting contract deployed for them.

 #### Key Functions: